 after the end of World War II, they were still being persecuted.
 The only remaining escape route by summer of 1947 was the arduous trek over the 2634 m high (8641ft.)
 Krimmler Tauern Pass into Italy.
 All other routes out of Austria were closed due to political pressure from Great Britain, the ruling power in Palestine.
 200,000 Holocaust survivors were accommodated in the so-called “transit camps” in the city and province of Salzburg.
 One of the largest camps was “GivatAvoda” (still existing today as the Wallner Barracks) in Saalfelden, from where refugees were transported in trucks to Krimml.

-On the occasion of the 60th anniversary of this exodus, the peace initiative Alpine Peace Crossing was founded in 2007 by Dr. Ernst Löschner.
+was founded in 2007 by Dr. Ernst Löschner.
 The first memorial crossing took place in the presence of ten Jewish contemporary witnesses and the, by then, 94year old Marko Feingold, who had initiated this

 freedom route for the Jewish refugee aid organization Bricha (“Flight”).